Data preservation and trust

-Our preservation policy is based on years of good practice, and helps us meet legislative and accountability requirements and our users' expectations.
-It generally conforms to the OAIS Reference Model, with additions and alterations which are specific to the materials we hold.
+Our Preservation policy (PDF) is based on years of good practice and helps us meet legislative and accountability requirements and our users' expectations.
+We align our activities with the OAIS Reference Model, with additions and alterations which are specific to the materials we hold.

 We are a Trusted Digital Repository and a member of the Digital Preservation Coalition.
 We hold and make accessible authentic and reliable versions of data through long-term preservation and provide continuous access.
 We also offer reliable information on how the reproducibility of research results based on our data might be affected by changes to the data.

-Our staff helped to develop and are involved in managing CoreTrustSeal, which promotes sustainable and trustworthy data infrastructures by setting out requirements for trusted data repositories.
+We are certified by the CoreTrustSeal.
+Our staff are actively involved in the development and governance of the CoreTrustSeal, which promotes sustainable and trustworthy data infrastructures by setting out requirements for trusted data repositories.